Comparing Alico (ALCO) & Its Peers

 |-9.50%

 44.8% of Alico shares are owned by institutional investors.
 Comparatively, 26.9% of shares of all “Agricultural production – crops” companies are owned by institutional investors.
-7.9% of Alico shares are owned by company insiders.
-Comparatively, 20.6% of shares of all “Agricultural production – crops” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.
+7.9% of Alico shares are owned by insiders.
+Comparatively, 20.6% of shares of all “Agricultural production – crops” companies are owned by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.

-Alico has a beta of 0.59, meaning that its share price is 41% less volatile than the S&P 500.
-Comparatively, Alico’s peers have a beta of -28.78, meaning that their average share price is 2,978% less volatile than the S&P 500.

-This is a breakdown of current ratings and price targets for Alico and its peers, as reported by MarketBeat.com.
+This is a summary of current ratings and target prices for Alico and its competitors, as provided by MarketBeat.

 |Sell Ratings